-I am obsessed with acupuncture and it’s healing + meditation benefits.
+I am obsessed with acupuncture and its healing + meditation benefits.
 Your wellbeing is tied to your happiness and productivity, and this is why most successful people commit to prioritizing health and fitness.
 You can always make yourself even better than you think you already are.
-Here, we call it leveling up!
+Here, we call it levelling up!

 By inserting fine and sterilized needles into specific areas of your body, acupuncture stimulates sensory nerve and lymphatic pathways under our skin and in our muscles.
 This, in turn, releases chemicals into the muscles, spinal cord, and brain.
 These biochemical changes may stimulate the body’s natural healing abilities and promote physical and emotional well-being.